 The irony of this was that while cats could, indeed, host fleas, they were also an effective weapon against the rodents that the fleas liked best.
 So, when people started culling cats, they were just dooming themselves.
 Humans.
 The irony of Europeans associating cats with disease is made even richer when we consider that, according to researchers at the National Institutes of Health, the genetic mutations that cause cats to have black coats may actually offer protection from certain diseases.

 Long before Europeans started blaming all their woes on cats, the Ancient Egyptians were worshipping black cats like gods.
 Sort of.
 The goddess Bastet, daughter of Re, the sun god, was often depicted as having the body of a woman and the head of a beautiful black cat.
 Bastet was believed to banish threats and evil spirits and protect the home from disease.
 As a result, black cats were often kept as pets.

 In conclusion, black cats are neither good nor bad luck.
 Because even if luck did exist, cats — black or otherwise — certainly wouldn’t be responsible for it.
 Cats are responsible for the hair on your clothes and the bad smells coming from the litter box and that’s about it.
-So, if you have a black cat, give them a little extra love today, and if you don’t, consider adopting one — shelters are full of them and they are no less worthy of a home than their lighter-hewed brethren.
+So, if you have a black cat, give them a little extra love today, and if you don’t, consider adopting one — shelters are full of them, and they are no less worthy of a home than their lighter-hewed counterparts.

 Charles Manning is an actor, writer, and fashion/media consultant living in New York City with his two cats, Pumpkin and Bear.
 Follow him on Instagram @charlesemanning.